 - Deliver the promises you made while selling your tool.

-- Customer success team should reach out to customers personally to discuss survey result and improve on areas where they have ranked your brand/product less.
+- Customer success team should reach out to customers personally to discuss survey results and improve on areas where they have ranked your brand/product less.

 Important SaaS Metrics Experts Measure